weng-lab/factorbook-meme/README.md

 The built docker container can be found on docker hub as genomealmanac/factorbook-meme.

-To run make sure the files you pass are accessible and run the container with the command followed by the arguments you need:
+To run make sure the files you pass are accessible within the container and run the container with the command followed by the arguments you need:

 `java -jar /app/meme.jar`